diegoalvarezb/laravel-front-messages/README.md

 ### Customize messages view

-To show the current version you have to execute the following command:
+You have to execute this command:
 ```sh
 php artisan vendor:publish --tag=front-messages
 ```